 Behind the term “black sheep” there’s a great amount of fear.

 – Fear of losing control on one of the members.
 Family or group is afraid of losing control on one of the members, whose role is essential to maintain the balance which is often precarious.

 – Fear that the positive identity is damaged.
 The group is not simply the sum of each of its members, but it has its own identity, in which members are reflected.
 Every person wants, consciously or unconsciously, that the group has a positive identity, because this fuels his self-esteem.
 So when one of the members do not respect the rules, is perceived as a threat because puts at risk the positive identity of the group.

-- Fear that other issues could come to surface.
-In many cases, labelling one of the group members as a black sheep, involves transforming him into a scapegoat.
+– Fear that other issues could come to surface.
+In many cases, labeling one of the group members as a black sheep, involves transforming him into a scapegoat.
 In fact, the black sheep can be the force that holds together the group distracting the attention from other issues and much more profound tensions that could challenge the positive identity of the group.

 – The fear caused by old traumas.
 In other cases, the fear stems from the fact that we reflect in the black sheep, which means, the other people in the group identify in the black sheep desires, behaviors, attitudes and aspirations they had to suppress in the past, to submit to the control of the group.
 Seeing these behaviors is like reliving a trauma of the past, which instinctively generates a defensive reaction.